Chapter 4117-9 Negotiations

 Concurrent with its order, the board shall provide to the parties a list of five neutrals from which the conciliator will be selected.

 (B) The parties shall select a conciliator from the list by alternate striking of names.
-The parties may select any conciliator from the board’s register of neutrals rather than selecting from the list submitted by the board.
-If the parties agree to select a conciliator who is not listed on the board’s register of neutrals, the selection shall constitute a mutually agreed dispute settlement procedure.
+The parties may select any conciliator from the board's roster of neutrals rather than selecting from the list submitted by the board.
+If the parties agree to select a conciliator who is not listed on the board's roster of neutrals, the selection shall constitute a mutually agreed dispute settlement procedure.

-(C) The parties shall within five days of the issuance of the list notify the board in writing of their mutually selected conciliator and of any mutually selected alternates to the preferred conciliator.
+(C) The parties shall within five days of the issuance of the list notify the board via electronic mail of their mutually selected conciliator and of any mutually selected alternates to the preferred conciliator.
 When selected conciliators are unavailable, the board shall appoint a conciliator chosen at its discretion.

-(D) If the board has not received written notification of a mutually selected conciliator within five days after issuance of the conciliation order and list of conciliators, on the sixth day after issuance of the order and list, the board shall appoint, a conciliator at its discretion.
-Oral notification to a SERB bureau of mediation staff member within five days of issuance of the order and list will be sufficient if written confirmation is served upon the board within the five-day period.
+(D) If the board has not received notification via electronic mail of a mutually selected conciliator within five days after issuance of the conciliation order and list of conciliators, on the sixth day after issuance of the order and list, the board shall appoint a conciliator at its discretion.
+Notification via electronic mail to the bureau of mediation within five days of issuance of the order and list will be sufficient notice.

-(E) Upon notice of the conciliator’s appointment, each party shall submit to the conciliator and serve on the other party a written statement.
-A failure to submit such a written statement to the conciliator, to the other party, and to the board five calendar days prior to the day of the hearing shall require the conciliator to take evidence only in support of matters raised in the written statement that was submitted prior to the hearing.
+(E) Upon notice of the conciliator's appointment, each party shall submit via electronic mail to the conciliator and the other party a position statement.
+A failure to submit such a position statement to the conciliator, to the other party, and to the board five calendar days prior to the day of the hearing shall require the conciliator to take evidence only in support of matters raised in the position statement that was submitted prior to the hearing.
 The statement shall include:

-(1) The name of the party and the name, address, and telephone number of the principal representative of the party;
+(1) The name of the party and the name, mailing address, email address, and telephone number of the principal representative of the party;

 (2) A description of the bargaining unit including the approximate number of employees;